Collagen XII Related Disorders

 Physiology of COL12a1

-The COL12a1 gene interacts with other extracellular matrix proteins to form the environment that surrounds muscle cells.
+COL12a1 interacts with other extracellular matrix proteins to form the environment that surrounds muscle cells.
 It performs critical functions by supporting muscle cell stability and regeneration while allowing the muscle cell to adhere to the matrix.
 Genetic mutations in COL12a1 may lead to COL12-RD, but not all genetic mutations cause disease.
 Inheritance of mutations may be either autosomal dominant, autosomal recessive or de novo (spontaneous).
 COL12-RD is a spectrum disorder that may manifest with mild or severe symptoms.
-The ability to walk will vary, ranging from gaining and retaining ambulation, to delayed ambulation to achieving or losing ambulation later in life, requiring mobility assistance such as a wheelchair or scooter.
+The ability to walk will vary, ranging from gaining and retaining ambulation, to delayed ambulation to achieving or losing ambulation later in life, requiring mobility assistance.
 Creatine kinase levels in the blood may be normal to slightly elevated.

 COL12a1 is a large gene with few confirmed disease causing mutations making diagnosis of COL12-RD very complex.
-There is also symptom overlap with Myopathic Ehlers-Danlos Syndrome (mEDS), further complicating accurate diagnosis.
+There is also symptom overlap with Ehlers-Danlos Syndrome (EDS), further complicating accurate diagnosis.
 Research is ongoing to identify more variants causing these disorders.

-If you have received genetic testing results that indicate a possible diagnosis of Collagen 12 gene (COL12a1 gene) or mEDS, please get in touch with the Cure CMD staff so that we can connect you with neuromuscular experts leading the effort to confirm or eliminate Collagen 12 gene as a diagnosis for you or your child.
+If you or your child have muscle weakness and have received genetic testing results indicating a possible diagnosis of a COL12-related neuromuscular disorder, please get in touch with Cure CMD staff.
+We will provide you with information about registering in the CMDIR and potentially connecting you with neuromuscular experts who are leading the effort to confirm or eliminate COL12 as a diagnosis.